decstar714/fishclaim-backend/README.md

 - `dev`: integration
 - `feature/*`: feature branches

+## Migrations
+- SQL migrations live in `app/migrations/`.
+Apply them manually to your database (e.g. `psql -f app/migrations/001_add_role_refresh_tokens_and_claim_status.sql`).
+- If you add new schema changes, create a new numbered file in that folder and document how to apply it.

 ## Working on backend + frontend together
 - Start from `dev` in both repos; create the same feature branch name (e.g. `feature/auth-session-hardening`).
 - Develop locally: run the FastAPI server; in the UI repo set `VITE_API_BASE_URL` to your local API (e.g. `http://localhost:8080/api`).